District of Columbia

-Obtained dismissal with prejudice of qui tam action brought against defense contractor alleging violations of contract requirements.
-United States ex rel.
-Marquis v.
-Northrop Grumman Corp., No. 09 C 7704 (N.D.
-Ill.).
+Obtained dismissal with prejudice of a False Claims Act qui tam action brought against a defense contractor alleging violations of contract requirements.

 Represented an investment fund as plaintiff in a fraudulent conveyance action against Brazilian construction companies alleging the unlawful transfer of a large amount of assets.

 Represented certain unsecured creditors in the bankruptcy of a large coal company.

-Represented creditors in a complex dispute with a large Ukranian power company seeking to force an amendment to the terms of its New York law bonds using United Kingdom insolvency law.
+Represented creditors in a dispute with a large Ukrainian power company seeking to amend the terms of its New York law bonds using United Kingdom insolvency law.

 Represented a large defense contractor in an investigation by a U.S. Attorney's Office.

 Represented an automotive executive in an investigation by a U.S. Attorney's Office.

 Represented two employees of a Japanese company in an investigation by the Antitrust Division of the Department of Justice.